-GETC's license with the Federal Communications Commission was renewed through April 1, 2006.
-GETC is subject to the condition that on December 31, 2006, the station will only broadcast digital television.
+GETC's license with the Federal Communications Commission was renewed through April 1, 2007.
+GETC is subject to the condition that in the year 2009, the station will only broadcast digital television.

 The Corporation is governed by a Board of Trustees, who shall be appointed by the Governor with the advice and consent of the Legislature.
 Accordingly, GETC is a component unit of the Government of Guam.